CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 template: post
 ---

+As a developer consultant, you generally work with clients, majority of whom are not technical, to help deliver a software solution to their problems.

+It's not always easy, and I was curious what key skills you need to have to be a successful one.
+So I chatted with 2 other senior devs, Steve and Bo, and we discussed what we think these key skills are.

+Below is a summary of our key points and our chat log behind each one.

 ## 1. Learning

-Per Steve Perkins:

-> An employee is expected to have some ramp-up time to absorb the stack, the company, the culture, etc, but a consultant is expected to be productive as quickly as possible.
-That means the entire engagement depends on the consultant learning as much as possible as fast as possible - understanding the client's business, their needs, their problems, how to get results from other people in the company, who to talk to for what, etc.
+>**Steve:** An employee is expected to have some ramp-up time to absorb the stack, the company, the culture, etc, but a consultant is expected to be productive as quickly as possible.
+That means the entire engagement depends on the consultant learning as much as possible as fast as possible -- understanding the client's business, their needs, their problems, how to get results from other people in the company, who to talk to for what, etc.

-**CHAT IMAGE HERE**
+>**Cristina:** Ah so can this also mean **adaptability**?

+>**Steve:** I think there's a lot of overlap there

+>**Cristina:** Yeah, I think a positive attitude is also key here

+>**Cristina:** There's a lot of things to tackle

+>**Cristina:** Having an "I can do it" attitude will keep you resilient in all the things that need to be done.

+>**Steve:** Definitely.
+It's also a great way to build exposure to a wide breadth of things.
+The "sure, I'll take that on" attitude keeps you relevant as technology and the business keep moving forward.

 ## 2. Ability to Listen